emanuelefavero/next-auth-prisma-db/README.md

 - Paste the `URI` string in the `.env` file (DATABASE_URL)

+- run `npx db pull` if you already have data in your database and you want to generate the Prisma schema

+- add your schema in `schema.prisma`

 - run `npx prisma migrate dev --name init` to create the database schema (run `npx prisma migrate dev` every time you change the schema)

 - run `npx prisma generate` to generate the Prisma Client (run this command every time you change the schema)